-The End of an Era: After 33 Years of Publication, Game Informer Magazine Says Goodbye
+The End of an Era: After 33 years of publication, Game Informer magazine turns the page

 The gaming community was left in shock as the historic magazine Game Informer announced it would cease publication after 33 years of operation.